-NOW, THEREFORE, BE IT RESOLVED that the Board of Commissioners authorizes the Executive Director or its designee to apply for and implement any or all waivers and or alternative requirements deemed appropriate and necessary to carry on with critical functions of the authority, as outlined on the attached summary of Public Housing and HCV Waivers and Alternative Requirements issued by HUD.
+NOW, THEREFORE, BE IT RESOLVED that the Board of Commissioners authorizes the Executive Director, or its designee, to apply and implement any or all revised waivers and or alternative requirements deemed appropriate and necessary to carry on with critical functions of the authority, based on local circumstances and need.

-BE IT FURTHER RESOLVED, that the Executive Director is authorized to amend the Section 8 Administrative Plan and the Public Housing Admissions and Continued Occupancy Policy to include all adopted waivers.
+BE IT FURTHER RESOLVED that the Executive Director is authorized to amend the Section 8 Administrative Plan and the Public Housing Admissions and Continued Occupancy Policy to include all adopted and or revised waivers.

-ADOPTED at a Meeting of the Housing Authority of Gloucester County, held on the 22nd day of April 2020.
+ADOPTED at the annual meeting of the Housing Authority of Gloucester County, held on the 22^{nd} day of July 2020.

-HOUSING AUTHORITY OF GLOUCESTER COUNTY
+THE HOUSING AUTHORITY OF GLOUCESTER COUNTY

-BY: WILLY
+BY: